mboma99/congraduation/README.md

 ## Installation on Windows

+1. **Install Python:** Download python 3.9.6 from https://www.python.org/downloads/ download the correct system type. ensure that you add pyhton 3.9 to PATH. this video helps install to loacl enviroments https://youtu.be/91SGaK7_eeY?si=ueN80MXfl1cMPV6j.

-1. **Install Docker:** Download Docker Desktop for Windows from the Docker Hub.
+2. **Install Docker:** Download Docker Desktop for Windows from the Docker Hub [https://docs.docker.com/desktop/install/windows-install/].
+Follow the installation guide provided by the platform.

+3. **Install Node.js and npm:** Download Node.js and npm from the official website [https://nodejs.org/en/download].
 Follow the installation guide provided.

-2. **Install Node.js and npm:** Download Node.js and npm from the official website.
-Follow the installation guide provided.

-3. **Install PostgreSQL:** Download PostgreSQL from the official website.
-Follow the installation guide provided.

-4. **Set up AWS S3:** Create an AWS account if you don't have one.
-Follow the guide on the official AWS documentation to set up an S3 bucket.

-5. **Clone the repository:** Clone the photo graduation web app repository to your local machine.
+4. **Clone the repository:** Clone the photo graduation web app repository to your local machine.

 6. **Install dependencies:** Navigate to the project directory and install the necessary dependencies.
 For the backend, you might need to create a virtual environment and install the dependencies listed in the requirements.txt file.
 For the frontend, navigate to the frontend directory and run npm install.